 - Build empathy: Model empathy.
-Ask questions like: How can we prioritize our grantee’s time?
+Ask questions like: How can we prioritize our grantees' time?
 Will this request require a grantee to go out of their way?
-Is what we gain from this question worth what it will take to answer it?
+Is what we gain from this question worth what will it will take to answer it?

-- Keep communicating: Charge your team to discuss expectations with grantees--of both sides--from the outset of a grant.
+- Keep communicating: Charge your team to discuss expectations - of both sides - from the outset of a grant.
 Encourage your team to prioritize transparent communication when a challenge or delay comes up.

 - Actively source: Beat the pavement.
 Build relationships with funders who can make recommendations to you.
 Attend events aligned with your priorities.
 Be open to conversations with potential grantees.
 Listen with respect.